ibm-cloud-docs/schematics/iks-cluster-example.md

 ## Prerequisites
 {: #iks-prereq}

-You can execute the use case by using command line or user interface by completing the provided prerequisite.
+You can execute the use case by using command line or user interface by completing these prerequisite.

 The prerequisites for the use case are: